lsc-sde/lsc-sde/about/Secure-Data-Environment/External-Access.md

 When a workspace is created, a network policy is generated based on the spec for the virtual machines and pods in that workspace.

 When a workspace expires or is removed, the operator will detect this and remove the network policies relating to that workspace.

+### Products
+#### Jupyter Hub
+Our custom image of Jupyter Hub will need to be adapted to identify the source of the request, if the user has come from a Workspace VM then it will only login the user to the workspace belonging to that workspace.

 ## Improvements
 The current model does not pass down credentials to the host server, so if the user needs access to other resources that are authenticated using Entra ID they will need to login again.